ChemBioHTP/EnzyHTP-GPT/flask-server/README.md

 Functions that require HTTPS, such as Google Login, need to work with a website server loaded with an SSL certificate and use a reverse proxy to test and run.

-**Attention:** You must have your database instance and oauth_client files ready before running the docker container!
+**Attention:** You must have your oauth_client files ready before running the docker container!

+**Attention:** Database instance, if it's a file, should be deleted to avoid potential permission error, which will be generated automatically.